-Many young couples start their long-distance relationships because of college.
-Long-distance relationships can be challenging.
-Going to college means meeting new people, going to parties, making friends and having new romantic relationships.
-Trying to maintain a relationship with your long-distance partner while in college can keep you from exploring this new and exciting world.
+Long-distance relationships in college can be challenging.
+College life involves studying, meeting new people, going to parties, making friends and having new romantic relationships.
+Trying to maintain a relationship with your long-distance partner while in college, can keep you from exploring this new and exciting world.

 Teenagers and people in their early 20s can find themselves in a long-distance relationship when they go to college or university that is far away from their home.
 Colleges and universities are places full of opportunities to meet new people and socialise.
 For young people, it’s also an opportunity to explore themselves and grow as individuals.

 To grow as a person, you need to say yes to some things and no to others.
 If you have an opportunity to mix with different people from different cultures, it opens your eyes to different norms, values, and beliefs.

-While it’s possible to have a long-distance relationship in college or university, it may not be the best thing to do.
+It is possible to have a long-distance relationship in college or university, although it may not be the best thing to do.
 Being in college and university is something you experience probably once in your lifetime.

 In a long-distance relationship, you will have to prioritise spending time with your partner or going out with friends.
 You may try to balance all things but it’s not going to be fulfilling, nor is it going to be easy.

 There is a very strong emotional aspect of being in a long-distance relationship while in college.
 On one side if you go to college, you will be torn between doing all the things we mentioned above and staying home and video calling your partner who is miles away.

 On the other side, it’s your partner who is probably not having that much fun either.
-He or she doesn’t have so many temptations or opportunities and is likely feeling lonely, waiting for your call.
+He or she does not have so many temptations or opportunities and is likely feeling lonely, waiting for your call.
 They may end up feeling jealous, and you may feel guilty.